Why You Should Add the Bird Dog Exercise to Your Workout Routine, According to Trainers

-In the same study, researchers noted that the bird dog was often part of rehab because it's able to strengthen and stabilize muscles in the low back and core, even when there's pain.
-The researchers added that the bird dog exercise has also been shown to strengthen gluteus maximus muscle, providing more support for a healthy back.
-Another study, published in the International Journal of Environmental Research and Public Health, suggested bird dog exercise was well tolerated by people with low back pain and was especially effective at activating the lumbar erector spinae muscles in the low back.
+In the same study, researchers noted that the bird dog was often part of rehab because it's able to strengthen and stabilise muscles in the lower back and core, even when there's pain.
+The researchers added that the bird dog exercise has also been shown to strengthen the gluteus maximus muscle, providing more support for a healthy back.
+Another study, published in the International Journal of Environmental Research and Public Health, suggested the bird dog exercise was well tolerated by people with lower back pain, and was especially effective at activating the lumbar erector spinae muscles in the lower back.
 When these muscles are strengthened, they provide more support to the spine, helping to alleviate and prevent pain.

 3.Trains both the anterior and posterior muscles

 The bird dog exercise's ability to activate so many muscles in the front and back of the body make it well suited for improving balance, since this supports the core muscles—which, in turn, help create greater stability.

 4.Can help prevent injury

 Research in a 2013 issue of Sports Health noted that enhancing core stability is also common for musculoskeletal injury prevention programmes because your movements are more efficient and controlled, which improves coordination.
 The researchers added that bird dog exercises can be beneficial because they improve muscle recruitment.